MaslowskiLukasz/game_playground/README.md

 ## What is done (or mostly done)?
 - Displaying player sprite
 - Drawing a map
-- Camera - drawing a part of map that follows player movement
+- Camera - drawing a part of the map that follows the player's movement
 - Player movement
 - Player collision detection with map elements
-- Basics of spritesheet animation
+- Basics of sprite sheet animation
-- Fireing an attack
+- Displaying attack animation
 - Enemy pathfinding - A* algorithm

 ## What I'll work on?